HM Coastguard: Aircraft

+The coastguard had previously trialed an Elbit Hermes 900 UAS out of Aberporth, Wales.

 Under a 10-year £1.6 billion contract starting in 2015, Bristow Helicopters assumed responsibility for search and rescue operations within the United Kingdom on behalf of HM Coastguard.
 Under the contract, Sikorsky S-92 and Leonardo AW189 helicopters operate from 10 locations around the British Isles.
 Ten S-92s are based, two per site, at Stornoway, Sumburgh, Humberside, Newquay and Caernarfon.
 Ten AW189s operate, two per site, from Prestwick airport, Inverness, Lydd, Lee-on-the-Solent and St Athan.
 Two aircraft are kept in reserve.
 All bases are operational 24 hours a day.
 Half of the new fleet was built in Yeovil, Somerset.

-The Maritime & Coastguard Agency are launching a tender for their second generation UK search and rescue aviation programme (UKSAR2G), which is one of several tenders for similar services.
-In July 2022 the contract was awarded to Bristow Helicopters, worth £1.6 billion over 10 years.
+The Maritime & Coastguard Agency launched a tender in 2021 for their second generation UK search and rescue aviation programme (UKSAR2G), for an upgraded helicopter, fixed wing aircraft and UAV service.
+In July 2022 the contract was awarded to a joint bid from Bristow Helicopters (helicopter and UAV) and 2Excel Aviation (fixed wing), worth £1.6 billion over 10 years.
+The SAR2G service commenced in November 2024.

-Communications & Technology
+Communications and technology

 Communications

 A variety of communication platforms are used depending on the individual asset and situation.
 Communication involving Coastguard Rescue Teams, inshore lifeboats (operated by the RNLI), other nominated inshore rescue teams and SAR air assets (both MOD and MCA) typically take place over VHF marine radio.
 Communication between normal vessels and HM Coastguard/Maritime Rescue Co-ordination Centres can take place over VHF radio, MF radio and telephone (Satellite, Landline and Mobile).